joyCollege/Parallel-and-Distributed-Computing/README.md

 - **Hybrid Processing** (Thread and Process Combination)

 ## License
-This project is open-source and available for modification and distribution.
+This project is licensed under the MIT License.

----

-Let me know if you need further adjustments!